Here at Easy Food Dehydrating, “dehydrate” always means using an electric food dehydrator — the easy, reliable way to dry food at home.

 Suggestion: Check out Mother Earth News™️—they are a substantial source of gardening inspiration!

-What’s the best way to store food long-term?
+What’s the best long-term food storage method?

 Thanks for taking the time to read about food shortages coming this year.
 You don’t need to panic—but you do need a plan.
 Start small by dehydrating in-season produce, stocking up on BOGOs, and learning how to cook with shelf-stable ingredients.